A Guide To Bank Statements For Your Mortgage

 So, what does your bank statement tell your mortgage lender, besides how much you spend per month?
 Let’s take a look at everything your lender might glean from the information on your bank statement.

 What Is A Bank Statement?

-Your bank statement will also be able to summarize how much money you have in your account and will also show you a list of all activity throughout a particular period, including deposits and withdrawals.
+Your bank statement will also be able to summarize how much money you have in your account and will also show you a list of all activities throughout a particular period, including deposits and withdrawals.

 Deposits refer to money that’s been put into your account.
-Direct deposits, checks cashed and wire transfers may make up the bulk of your deposits.
+Direct deposits, cashed checks and wire transfers may make up the bulk of your deposits.
 Your bank will also deposit money into your account as you earn interest.

 Withdrawals indicate any money that’s been transferred out of your account.
 For example, whenever you make a purchase, use an ATM or send a transfer, your bank records a withdrawal on your account.

 See What You Qualify For

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.